How to Start a Nonprofit in Ohio: A Beginner’s Step-by-Step Guide

 Property Tax Considerations:

-- Property must be used exclusively for charitable purposes
+- Property must be used exclusively for charitable purposes, as highlighted by Frost Brown Todd regarding Ohio property tax exemption

 - Requires separate application with Ohio Department of Taxation

-- Special assessments remain payable despite exemption status, though special assessments may still be payable in Cuyahoga County
+- Special assessments remain payable despite exemption status, per Cuyahoga County Fiscal Officer

 Additional State Benefits: